dimembermatt/ColorQuantization/README.md

 - _'c'_: returns the credits and exits the program (Program can also be exited by ctrl+c in the console or esc in the window).

-If you're interested at looking at the OF code to uses the colorQuantizer to make this program, please contact dimembermatt@gmail.com.
+If you're interested at looking at the OF code for  colorQuantizer to make this program, please contact me.

 ### BUGS (OR FEATURES) to be fixed:
 1. Program crashes trying to load an invalid image. (currently no error checking for OF img.load(), although it can be fixed through checking the file path)